 - Disturbance in sleep.
-Sleep gets improved by exercises and at the same time gets affected by too much cardio.
+Sleep gets improved by exercise and at the same time gets affected by too much cardio.
 A disturbed sleep means you won’t be able to give sufficient rest to your body.

 - Not seeing results.
-If you are performing cardio workouts daily and yet do not see any result, it is time to change your routine.
+If you are performing cardio workouts daily and yet do not see any results, it is time to change your routine.
 Take a break and switch to other forms of exercise to see better results.

 Effective workout routine

 Take a break from your cardio session and engage in other formats of exercise.
-Changing routine will work to show effective and best results that you have always wanted.
+Changing routine will work to show the effective and best results that you have always wanted.
 You can also perform combination exercises by combining two formats on alternative days to increase the intensity and effectiveness of workouts.

 - Do strength training.
 Strength training is one of the best exercises when it comes to adding muscle mass.
 It also helps your body in the long run and makes it stronger and healthier.
 Make sure to add a maximum of four days of strength training to your workout plan.
 Lifting weights add mass to muscle; resistance bands are another great way to build muscles and fall into strength training.
 Combining it with cardio workouts will show effective and fast results on the body.

 - Perform yoga.
 Yoga helps you in building mind and body connections and also helps you in improving your balance along with working on weight loss.
-Yoga also improves joint health, muscle health and avoids any risk of injury.
+Yoga also improves joint health, and muscle health and avoids any risk of injury.
 It is best to use a yoga mat to stick to your goals in the long run.

-- Include healthy diet.
+- Include a healthy diet.
 A healthy diet is key when it comes to weight loss or achieving your fitness targets.
 Include food from all food groups and balance your meals with healthy calories to see the best results.
 Never ignore the food you are eating, and practice mindful eating always.

 - Take rest.
 Never overdo your workouts, and remember to add rest days to your routine.
 Rest allows your body to recover from the damage and prompts you to perform better in the upcoming exercise sessions.